-Amber “Ambur” Mason is a Hudson Valley-based writer, editor, and mother of plants.
+Ambur Masen is a Hudson Valley-based writer, editor, and mother of plants.
 She has several publishing credits ranging from slice-of-life short fiction and freeform poetry as found in literary magazines like SUNY New Paltz’s Stonesthrow Review and Fourteen Stories From the Year of the Rooster to her first music reviews as published by Lightwood Press.
-Since then, she has really found a love for music journalism and took on the role of Technical Director for MendoWerks Magazine.
-Ambur also started a column dedicated to all things wave music, Breaking Waves.

-When she isn’t seeking out new songs to listen to or referring to her well-worn copy of Do The Work for creative guidance, Ambur enjoys collecting cool rocks and driving up the Interstate to soak in some Adirondack air and daydream of what her next project may entail.
+When Ambur isn’t seeking out new songs to listen to or referring to her well-worn copy of Steven Pressfield’s Do The Work for creative guidance, she enjoys collecting cool rocks and driving up the Interstate to soak in some Adirondack air and daydream of what her next project may entail.